Explore a career in public health

 At UNSW, you can complete a double degree in record time.
 Combine your interests and give yourself a competitive edge in the job market by tackling two master's degrees in just 1.7 years.

 Want to take your studies to the next level?
 You can add an extension component to any single or dual degree within the School of Population Health.
-Take on additional research methodology courses and/or an advanced research project.
+Take additional research methodology courses and/or an advanced research projects.
 An extension degree is a great stepping stone for enrolling in a PhD.

 Our ability to deliver world-class medical education and significant healthcare breakthroughs couldn't be achieved without the strength of our affiliated medical research institutes.
 Explore our UNSW Medicine & Health partnerships and how they contribute to improving health outcomes in Australia and beyond.

+A career in public health can include everything from stopping the spread of infectious diseases and preventing future pandemics, improving health policies and ensuring everyone has fair and adequate access to healthcare.
 You’ll also have the option to continue your research after graduation.
 Adding a postgraduate research component to your masters is a great stepping stone to a future PhD.
 Many of our postgraduate students receive funding and scholarships to support their research.

 Local area health services